CRC Pozuelo

 The Club de Rugby Pozuelo, also known as CRC Pozuelo, is a Spanish rugby union club sited in Pozuelo de Alarcón.
-The club currently competes in the División de Honor, the top division of Spanish rugby.
-The senior squad plays its matches at Campo de rugby Gabriel Parellada.
+The club currently competes in the División de Honor Élite, the second division of Spanish rugby.
+The senior squad plays its matches at Campo de Rugby Valle de las Cañas.

 History

 The club was born as the rugby department of Real Canoe Natación Club (one of the oldest swimming clubs of Spain) in 1963.
 One year after being established, the club won its first title, the Copa del Rey (then named "Copa del Generalísimo") after defeating Unión Deportiva Samboyana by 3-0 at Ruiz de Alda stadium.

 After that achievement, Real Canoe played its first international competition, the Copa Ibérica de Rugby in 1965, becoming successor of defunct Real Madrid Rugby and Atlético Madrid.
 In 1967 Canoe won its second Copa Ibérica title.

 In 2008, the Real Madrid C.F. made arrangements with Canoe to be represented in the División de Honor, reviving the rugby section of the club.
 When the agreement was about to be signed, president of Real Madrid Ramón Calderón, who had been the main architect of the return of rugby to the club, resigned from his role following allegations of vote-rigging for the confirmation for the financial budget.
 Real Madrid exploded into a crisis that suspended many projects and operations in the club, including the rugby section.

 Canoe made a great campaign in the 2008–09 season, where the club won the División de Honor, Copa and Supercopa of Spain.
 Some of its most notable players were César Sempere, Javier Canosa, Juan Cano, Javier Salazar and Pablo Feijoo.
 In July 2010, CRC Pozuelo Madrid announced that the club would sell his place at División de Honor to meet the debts incurred by the business.
 As a result, the team played in the second division, "División de Honor B" in the 2010–11 and 2011–12 seasons.
 In March 2012 CRC Pozuelo promoted to the first division after winning the playoffs.

 In 2012, Atlético de Madrid made a deal with CRC to have a rugby team in the División de Honor.
 The CRC squad agreed to use the name, shield and colors of Atlético Madrid during the time the agreement was in force.

 In 2014 the team returned to competition under its name "CRC Pozuelo", after finishing the agreement with Atlético Madrid.